dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Part 1 - Initial idea
+Part 2 - My alphabets design

-My first idea is designing the alphabets using morse code letters.
-It might be the same pattern but making it curving or probably the arrangment of the morse code.
-For this practise, I have arranged the circles for each of my letters.
-The bigger size of circles showed the starting point of the alphabet and the circles in dark red colour showed the intersection point of the alphabet.
-The location of the circles are controlled by the three parameters.
+This is my draft drawing of my alphabets.
+My initial idea was inspired by morse code.
+Thus, I want to design my alphabets using morse code with circle and rectangle.
+I actually searched for the actual morse code and try to design and rearrange them.
+I realised that it is hard to present out some of the letters by just using the shape of circle and rectangle, so I decide to use triangle and combine them together.

 The three parameters per letter:
+  * `c1x` : x axis of the circle
-  * `size` : radius of the second circle
+  * `c1y` : y axis of the circle
+  * `r1x` : x axis of the rectangle
+  * `r1y` : y axis of the rectangle
-  * `shift1` : x axis of the circle
+  * `t1x` : x axis of the triangle
-  * `shift2` : y axis of the circle
+  * `t1y` : y axis of the triangle